 9%

-taking into account the possibilities and conditions of the boarding school.
+taking into account the capabilities and conditions of the boarding school.
 It provides

-mechanisms for the transition of the external culture of a healthy lifestyle into the internal culture of the pupil's personality, primarily through the construction of a route for the development of the personality, the formation of the pupil's self-awareness.
-The program provides a link between the physical, moral, mental components of the child and the corresponding types of health.
-Taking into account the individual characteristics of the child, special approaches are selected for each child through non-standard,active forms and methods of training and education.
+mechanisms for the transition of the external culture of a healthy lifestyle into the internal culture of the pupil’s personality, primarily through the construction of a route for personal development, the formation of the pupil’s self-awareness.
+The program provides a connection between the physical, moral, mental components of the child and the corresponding types of health.
+Considering individual characteristics child, special approaches are selected for each child raised through non-standard,active forms and methods of training and education.

-Objective of the project : formation of the pupils' need for a healthy lifestyle.
+Objective of the project : developing in pupils the need for a healthy lifestyle.

 Project objectives: 1.
-Formation of mo-motivation and responsibility for maintaining one's ownhealth, ensuring a healthy lifestyle by creating an environment in the group that is conducive to strengtheninghealth.
+Formation of mo-motivation and responsibility for preserving one’s ownhealth, ensuring a healthy lifestyle by creating an environment in the group that is favorable for strengthening healthhealth

-2. Organization of diverse and versatile activities of children in the formation of a physically healthy personality,
+2. Organization of diverse and versatile activities of children to form a physically healthy personality,

-3. Development of a holistichealth saving systemsand its application for indigenousimproving the state and quality of health of all participants in the educational process;
+3. Development of a holistichealth care systemsand its application for indigenousimproving the state and quality of health of all participants in the educational process;

-Project participants : administration, teacher-class teacher, educator,teachers, school psychologist, boarding school medical staff, students with disabilities, parents.
+Project participants : administration, teacher-class teacher, teacher,teachers, school psychologist, medical staff boarding schools, students with disabilities, parents.

-Location of the project: State budgetary educational institution for students, pupils with disabilities "Pestrechinskaya boarding school of the VIII type"
+Project location: State budgetary educational institution for students and pupils with disabilities “Pestrechinskaya boarding school of the VIII type”

 Life cycle and stages of project implementation

 Chapter I .
-Theoretical foundations of the project implementation:
+Theoretical foundations of the project:

 1.1

-The first direction "Fundamentals of knowledge about a healthy lifestyle"
+The first direction is "Fundamentals of knowledge about a healthy lifestyle"

-A healthy lifestyle is a rational lifestyle, an integral feature of which is vigorous activity aimed at maintaining and improving health.
-A lifestyle that promotes public and individual health is the basis for the prevention, protection and promotion of the health of the people.
+A healthy lifestyle is a rational lifestyle, an integral feature of which is active activity aimed at maintaining and improving health.
+A lifestyle that promotes social and individual health, is the basis for prevention, protection and promotion of public health.

 1.2

-The second direction "Education of culture of health"
+The second direction "Cultivating a culture of health"

-Education of a culture of health - the creation of pedagogical conditions that ensure the development of the student's personality as a subject of health-improving activities in accordance with his interests, inclinations, abilities, value orientations for self-preservation of health, as well as knowledge, skills and habits of sound healthy lifestyle.
+Nurturing a culture of health is the creation of pedagogical conditions that ensure the development of the student’s personality as a subject of health-improving activities in accordance with his interests, inclinations, abilities, value systems for self-preservation of health, as well as knowledge, skills and abilities to maintain a reasonable healthy lifestyle.

 1.3